-Case Study: National Farmers' Union

-The National Farmers' Union (NFU) stated that additional information would be useful in better understanding the circumstances and factors that lead to a fall from height, as well as aid in the effective targeting of guidance and interventions.
+The APPG heard evidence from CHIRP's lan Dugmore in July 2018, who stressed the importance of strong links Case Study: National Farmers' Union with industry when implementing a confidential reporting system.
+Industry must see these systems as a safety-net The National Farmers' Union (NFU) stated that additional rather than a competitor in order to foster a culture of information would be useful in better understanding the reporting.
+The Trust's varied and expert panel of Trustees, circumstances and factors that lead to a fall from height, including the Head of Air Accidents Investigation Branch as well as aid in the effective targeting of guidance and and the Head of Marine Accident Investigation Branch, interventions. further distances it from industry and encourages reporting.